Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Iowa State Stats and Trends

-- In Iowa State's nine games this year, it has four wins against the spread.

-- This season, the Cyclones have won ATS in each of their two games as a favorite of 10.5 points or more.
+- This season, the Cyclones have won against the spread in each of their two games as a favorite of 10.5 points or more.

-- Iowa State has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Iowa State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- When Iowa State records more than 33.0 points, it is 2-0 against the spread and 2-0 overall.
+- Iowa State is 2-0 against the spread and 2-0 overall this season when the team records more than 33.0 points.

-- When Iowa State churns out more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Iowa State totals over 402.7 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Cyclones have eight giveaways this season, while the Red Raiders have 10 takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.